zxcvvvvbanan/zxcvvvvbanan.github.io/docs/Linux/samba_by_CLI.md

 # Mount Samba in Debian

 ::: warning
-Tested on Debian Linux distribution
+Tested on Fedora Linux distribution
 :::

 ## Intro

-I have my workstation and server separated for multiple purpose.
-That remote server has Proxmox VE as host OS and I have installed Truenas and Debian for Docker and License Server purpose.
+I have my workstation and server separated for multiple purposes.
+Server has Proxmox VE as host OS and I have installed Truenas(VM 101) and Fedora(VM 102) for Docker, Syncthing, backup regular files from Linux, License server and etc.

-I needed to mount network drive on Debian but I got XFCE as desktop environment and it didn't come with fancy file explorer tool.
+I needed to mount network drive on Fedora but working through VNC was painful so I decided do it with terminal.

-Let's do it with Terminal.

 ## Just make sure Samba can be provided by your OS

 ```
-sudo apt install smbclient samba
+dnf install samba samba-common samba-client
 ```